Applications must contain the following elements:

 Admission to DART is based on the review of the application dossiers by the admission committee.
 While admission is a competitive process, there are some minimum prerequisites for being considered by the admissions committee.
 Please note that only complete applications with all the required documents can be considered.

-Applications are invited by January 15 (first round) or March 31 (second round contingent on available positions) for acceptance in the subsequent winter term starting in October of each academic year.
+Applications are invited by March 31 for acceptance in the subsequent winter term starting in October of each academic year.

 Complete applications which meet all formal admission requirements will be evaluated by the admission committee.
 Based on this evaluation the best applicants will be selected and will be invited for an interview.